FRASCOH/FRASCOH/README.md

 # 👋 About Me:
 🎓 MSc in Cybersecurity (University of Milan) + BSc in Computer Science (University of Parma)
 <br>
-💼 IT Project Manager & University Lecturer in Computer Science
+💼 IT Cybersecurity Engineer | PMO & Technolgy Security & University Lecturer in Computer Science
 <br>
 🔐 Strong background in Cybersecurity, Cloud Security, and Secure Software Development
 <br>